This Tiny Michigan Town Is One of America’s Best LGBTQIA+ Destinations

 Michigan’s premiere gaycation spot is also a destination for the arts and antiques.
 The Ox-Bow School of Arts and Artists’ Residency helped establish Saugatuck’s reputation as “the art coast of Michigan” over 100 years ago when the Art Institute of Chicago began offering summer classes here.
 Today, it is the country's oldest continuously operating artist community, offering workshops, studio spaces, artist retreats, and events.

 Dozens of artists and creative professionals call this area home.
-Spend a day exploring galleries like the LGBTQ+ owned Amazwi Contemporary Art Gallery, dedicated to amplifying the voices of African artists and artisans throughout North America.
-Another LGBTQ+ owned gallery not to be missed is Roan & Black, run by partners Doug McIntosh and John Newland.
-An attached store sells carefully curated, hand-made accessories, where every item has a unique story behind it.
-(While you’re at it, LGBTQ+ owned Kindel & Company has a gorgeous assortment of lifestyle items, from leather-bound journals to Art Deco table clocks; for authentic vintage furniture and home decor, head to Upscale Mercantile.)
+Spend a day exploring galleries like the queer-owned Amazwi Contemporary Art Gallery, dedicated to amplifying the voices of African artists and artisans throughout North America.
+Another queer-owned gallery not to be missed is Roan & Black, run by partners Doug McIntosh and John Newland.
+An attached store sells carefully curated, handmade accessories, where every item has a unique story behind it.
+While you’re at it, queer-owned Kindel & Company has a gorgeous assortment of lifestyle items, from leather-bound journals to Art Deco table clocks; for authentic vintage furniture and home decor, head to Upscale Mercantile.

-At the cultural heart of town lies the multi-disciplinary Saugatuck Center for the Arts, which boasts a 400-seat theatre where every year they stage ambitious productions, such as In the Heights in 2019.
-This summer, they’ll bring two shows to their outdoor stage: SHOUT!
-The Mod Musical and an original production called Just Too Big, featuring show-stopping numbers from hit musicals that are “just too big” for their theatre.
+At the cultural heart of town lies the multidisciplinary Saugatuck Center for the Arts, which boasts a 400-seat theater where it stages ambitious productions annually, such as In the Heights in 2019.
+This summer, it's bringing an award-winning number to its stage: Legally Blonde: The Musical.

 Eat your way through West Michigan’s farm-to-table offerings

-“There’s a billion restaurants here that are all Chicago-good,” Armstrong says.
-“You could rattle off a dozen places that I could say ‘oh yeah, that should be in Chicago’ but it’s not—it’s right here, at half the price and with free parking.”
+“There are a billion restaurants here that are all Chicago-good,” Armstrong says.
+“You could rattle off a dozen places that I could say ‘Oh yeah, that should be in Chicago,’ but it’s not—it’s right here, at half the price and with free parking.”

 Locals have flocked to Everyday People Cafe for over 40 years.
 “If you come into town and can only eat once, this is where to go,” says Mike Jones.
 For more casual eats, Isabel’s Market + Eatery and the Farmhouse Deli & Pantry both come highly recommended for their house-made baked goods and deli-fresh sandwiches.
 The Southerner is a popular spot dedicated to preserving the cooking traditions of the American South.

-Check out LGTBQ+ owned businesses like Uncommon Coffee Roasters for your morning coffee, Guardian Brewing for house-brewed beers and vegan options, and Coast 236 for a globally inspired fish-focused dinner menu.
+Check out queer-owned businesses like Uncommon Coffee Roasters for your morning coffee, Guardian Brewing for house-brewed beers and vegan options, and Coast 236 for a globally inspired, fish-focused dinner menu.

 See what makes the Great Lakes so great

 If you’d rather explore the water by motor, Retro Boats is a new addition in town that offers pontoon boats, “donut” boats, and more launching from the Kalamazoo River.
-If you want to let someone else do the driving, the Star of Saugatuck is an authentic sternwheeler paddleboat and “a beautiful way to spend an evening,” says Armstrong.
+If you want to let someone else do the driving, the Star of Saugatuck is an authentic sternwheeler paddleboat and a beautiful way to spend an evening.